Teresa Lewis: Execution

-Lewis' last meal consisted of two fried chicken breasts, sweet peas with butter, a Dr Pepper and apple pie for dessert.
+Lewis's last meal consisted of two fried chicken breasts, sweet peas with butter, a Dr Pepper and apple pie for dessert.
 Lewis addressed stepdaughter Kathy Lewis Clifton, who came to witness her execution, to apologize for killing her brother and father.

 She spent her last hours praying and singing hymns.
-Lewis was executed on September 23, 2010, at 9 p.m. by lethal injection, at Greensville Correctional Center near Jarratt.
+Lewis was executed on September 23, 2010, at 9:13 p.m. by lethal injection, at Greensville Correctional Center near Jarratt.
 This made her the 12th woman to be executed in the United States since the death penalty was reinstated in 1976.
-Lewis was the first woman to be executed in Virginia by lethal injection; it had been since 1912 that a woman has been executed in the state – Virginia Christian, who died in the electric chair.
-Lewis was also the first woman to be executed in the U.S. since Frances Newton in 2005 in the state of Texas, and the second woman to be executed since serial killer Aileen Wuornos in 2002 in the state of Florida.
-She was cremated after her execution.
+Lewis was the first woman to be executed in Virginia by lethal injection; no woman had been executed in the state since Virginia Christian, who died in the electric chair in 1912.
+Lewis was also the first woman to be executed in the U.S. since Frances Newton in 2005 by the State of Texas, and the second woman to be executed since serial killer Aileen Wuornos in 2002 by the State of Florida.
+Her body was cremated following her execution.